Library — Content Blocks

 Note: Use of the anchor # tag in a data-link attribute is not permitted.

 When a Content Block with links is added to a message, the tracked links will be listed on the Links tab of the message.
 The name given to the data-link attribute is the one displayed on the Links tab when the Content Block is used in a message.
 If the same Content Block is used multiple times in the same message, distinct links will be created for each time the Content Block is used.
-This allows also tracking which Content Block generates the most interaction.
+This allows you to track which Content Block generates the most interaction.

 Technical note: